K▫B▫S▫I

 KBSI is located at 200 Zeandale Road (Kansas Highway 18 East) on the southeast side of Manhattan, Kansas.
 Manhattan is approximately 120 miles west of Kansas City on I-70, then 8 miles north on Highway 177.

 KBSI's participants come from all over the United States and Canada, making our central location a key advantage.
 The Kansas City International Airport (known locally as KCI) with 277 daily flights is an easy connection from most U.S. hub airports.
-KCI is served by every airline in the United States except Alaska Air.
-KCI also is recognized as the most efficiently designed facility and has been ranked the most user friendly airport in the world.
+KCI also is recognized as an efficiently designed facility and has been ranked as one of the most user friendly airports in the world.
 Kansas City is ranked the third most economic flight destination in the United States.

 If you're flying to KCI, please note that the airport's official FAA code is "MCI."
 And, even though your destination is Kansas, the airport is actually located in Missouri.